rgwch/ungrad-server/dispatcher/whatisit.md

  be a JsonObject with the following fields:

     - In case of "get" requests: The variables supplied in the request address.
-Example: If `1.1/someFunc/:foo/:bar` was registered, the a call to `https://myhost/api/1.1/someFunc/hula/hoop` will send a message to the registered adress with the following message body:
+Example: If `1.1/someFunc/:foo/:bar` was registered, the a call to `https://myhost/api/1.1/someFunc/hula/hoop` will send a message to the registered address with the following message body:

             {